pretix/pretix-docs/docs/guides/taxes.md

 Thus, you may end up selling the same product at different net prices.
 The gross prices and tax rates will always remain the same.

+If you use an external system for tax reporting, you should choose the method that matches the one used by that system.
+This prevents inconsistencies in rounding between pretix and the external system.

 For more information on tax computation algorithms, see our developer documentation's section on [Rounding of taxes](https://docs.pretix.eu/dev/development/algorithms/pricing.html#rounding-of-taxes).

 ## Troubleshooting